Why Google Analytics an Important Tool in Digital Marketing

 1. User count and number of sessions

-The number of unique persons visiting a website during a certain time period is provided by the users metric, whereas sessions represent the number of times users are actively engaged with the site.
+The number of unique persons visiting a website during a certain time period is provided by the users metric, whereas sessions represent the number of times users are actively engaged with the Marketplace Site.
 If you have 200 users and 400 sessions, for example, it's acceptable to assume that each user viewed the site twice on average within the stated time period.

 In Audience -> Overview, you can see user and session data.
 Then, in the dropdown just above the primary graph, choose Sessions or Users.